 GALA Hispanic Theatre continues its 45th-anniversary season with Aliens, Immigrants & Other Evildoers by performance artist José Torres-Tama, an Ecuadorean who resides in New Orleans.
-Presented live three times only, May 14 to 16, 2021, Aliens, Immigrants & Other Evildoers is a genre-bending sci-fi Latino noir that satirizes the absurd status of immigrants as “extraterrestrials.”
+Presented live two times only, May 14 and 15, 2021, Aliens, Immigrants & Other Evildoers is a genre-bending sci-fi Latino noir that satirizes the absurd status of immigrants as “extraterrestrials.”

 Aliens, Immigrants & Other Evildoers is inspired by filmed interviews with immigrants who have shared their epic border-crossing stories with the artist.
 In this visually stunning show, Torres-Tama deftly shape-shifts into a variety of complex “alien” characters from the Latin diaspora, as he challenges a “freedom-loving” nation that has moved to the “Dark Side” where immigrants have become “enemies of the state.”
 The show exposes the hypocrisies of the “United States of Amnesia,” which seduces its citizenry to embrace forgetting that it politically dehumanizes the same people whose labor it readily exploits.